-Spanish sailors travelling from South America in the 16th century brought guinea pigs to Europe and they were really expensive to purchase.
+Spanish sailors travelling from South America in the 16th century brought guinea pigs to Europe.
+They were really expensive to purchase.
 This meant that only the wealthy could afford them.
-Thankfully guinea pigs are much more affordable now and can be purchased from a wide range of pet stores across the UK, Europe and the US.
+Thankfully guinea pigs are much more affordable now.
+Plus they can be purchased from a wide range of pet stores across the UK, Europe and the US.

 Guinea pigs have been rising in popularity over the last decade thanks to their friendly and gentle nature making them the perfect pet for all ages.
 In some parts of the world, there are organisations dedicated to the specialized breeding of specific breeds with varying coat colours and textures.